Warning: If you start reading the entries on this page, you're gonna have a GOOD time.

 - Sans' Establishing Character Moment.
 He sneaks up behind you in the woods while shrouded in shadows, then tells you to turn around and shake hands.
 He has a whoopee cushion in his hand.

-Sans: maybe looking at this nice lamp will help you.Papyrus: SANS!!!
+Sans: hmm... maybe this lamp will help you.Papyrus: SANS!!
+YOU ARE NOT HELPING!!
+YOU LAZYBONES!!

 - For that matter, the entire scene introducing the two brothers.